 Not everyone with diabetes will qualify for the Disability Tax Credit (DTC).
-The criteria states that children with Type 1 diabetes do qualify based on diagnosis alone.
-Adults (anyone over 18 years of age) however, must show that they spend over 14 hours per week on their care.
+Adults (anyone over 18 years of age) must be reliant on multiple daily insulin injections.
+They must show how they spend over 14 hours per week intensively managing their diabetes care.

 The reason that children qualify for the Disability Tax Credit is because CRA feels that the time that they spend on their care AND the time that their parents spend on their care, together is equal to more than 14 hours per week.
 Adults do not require the help of others for the most part.
 They, therefore, must prove that they, themselves spend over 14 hours per week on therapy to keeping themselves alive.